Term of the Moment

 They Don't Get the Publicity

-Introduced in 1978, the 6801 was one of the first MCUs to claim the "computer on a chip" moniker.
-These magnified images show the entire chip (top), most of the 256 bytes of RAM (left) and only two bytes at 400x (right).
-At 400x magnification, a single byte in today's state-of-the-art chips would not be observable at all.
+Introduced in the late 1970s and very popular, these magnified images show the entire chip (top), most of the 256 bytes of RAM and two bytes at 400x magnification.
+At 400x magnification, a single byte in today's chips would not be observable.

-Today's vehicles can have a hundred or more MCUs, each controlling the simplest function from pressing a button to more complicated systems like the ones in the Honda above.
+Today's vehicles can have hundreds of microcontrollers, each handling a simple function such as turning a light on to more complicated systems like the ones above.